W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ⁴Guilt feelings also show that you believe you can think apart from God, and want to think apart from God.
 ⁵Every disordered thought is attended by guilt at the-disordered-thought’s inception, and maintained by guilt in the-disordered-thought’s continuance.
 ⁶Guilt is inescapable by those who believe they order their own thoughts, and must therefore obey own-thoughts’ dictates.
-⁷Obeying-thought’s-dictates makes believers-in-ordering-their-own-thoughts feel responsible for their believers-in-ordering-their-own-thoughts’ errors without recognising that, by accepting this responsibility for errors, they believers-in-ordering-their-own-thoughts are reäcting irresponsibly.
+⁷Obeying-thought’s-dictates makes believers-in-ordering-their-own-thoughts feel responsible for their believers-in-ordering-their-own-thoughts’ errors without recognising that, by accepting this responsibility for errors, they believers-in-ordering-their-own-thoughts are reacting irresponsibly.
 ⁸If the sole responsibility of the miracle worker is to accept the Atonement for miracle-worker’s-self, and I assure you that accepting the Atonement is miracle-worker’s-sole-responsibility, then the responsibility for *what* is atoned for cannot be your responsibility.
 ⁹The dilemma, of whether or not you are responsible for thoughts effects, cannot be resolved except by accepting the solution of undoing.
 ¹⁰You *would* be responsible for the effects of all your wrong thinking if your wrong thinking could not be undone.